yiwenxue/mice_data_analysis/README.md

     [x] MULTI PARAMETER LINEAR FIT
     [x] RHYTHM ANALYSIS
     [x] COSINOR PRECESSION
+    [x] add some linux filesystem support into file.c

 # Not finished
-    [ ] add some linux filesystem support into file.c
+    [ ] See TODO list

 # Usage
     $ ./test [path] -- will do analysis on every temp or act file(with two days data)